HIPAA Dental Compliance: What You Should Know

 It is permitted to disclose PHI to other health providers if the information contained is about an individual’s treatment, case management, and coordination of health care.

-What Is A Covered Entity?
+What Is a Covered Entity?

 In the HIPAA Privacy Rule a covered entity can be a health plan, a clearinghouse, or any person or organization that electronically transmits PHI in connection with patient care.